hectorcorrea/jaguarDb/README.md

 No sorting or aggregations are provided.

+The contents of the index.json file is kept in memory.
+This include the keys to all the documents and the values of the indexes.

 Except for findById, all find operations are sequential (i.e. no binary tree or btree are used for searching.)

 Althought the API is asynchronous, several of the operations **do block** while executing.